 Spend time learning about the music industry by reading online music blogs and related sites so you can make an informed decision.
 If you find someone you think might make an ideal fit, reach out to them.
 Try to talk to them at a concert, or send an email or social-media private message.
 Show them your music, explain exactly what you hope to achieve, and tell them how you think they can help.
 When reaching out, be polite, respectful, and friendly.
 Don’t feel bad if the musician doesn’t respond or rejects you.
 Not everyone is ready for or has the time for a mentor/mentee relationship.

 Your Role as Mentee

 Once you find someone willing to mentor you, it’s important that you do your part to keep the relationship working.
 If the mentor isn’t paid for their time, you’re relying on their kindness.
 Be aware of the value of their time, and do your best to accommodate them whenever possible.
 Always be respectful, and keep an open mind.
-If you’re not willing to be taught, your mentor isn’t going to be willing to teach.
-If the mentor tells you to rehearse something and have it ready for the next meeting, do it.
-Work hard, be pleasant, and remain teachable, and you may find that your mentor can help you achieve new heights in your music career.
+If you’re not willing to learn, your mentor can’t teach you anything.
+If your mentor tells you to rehearse something and have it ready for the next meeting, for example, do it.
+Work hard, be pleasant, and remain teachable, and you may find your mentor can help you achieve new heights in your music career.

 Working hard and making the most of your natural talents and skill sets can make the difference between a successful musical career and the opposite.
 With that in mind, finding the right music mentor can keep you on track, no matter your personal career goals.
 Tracking your expenses and income while you break into the music business is simple when you use QuickBooks Self-Employed.
 This app helps freelancers, contractors, and sole proprietors manage their businesses on the go.
 Download the app today to help you keep a handle on your earnings.